jackyzha0/quartz/content/notes/preview changes.md

 If you'd like to preview what your Quartz site looks like before deploying it to the internet, here's exactly how to do that!

+Note that both of these steps need to be completed.

 ## Install `hugo-obsidian`
 This step will generate the list of backlinks for Hugo to parse.
 Ensure you have [Go](https://golang.org/doc/install) (>= 1.16) installed.